 I think I still have room to improve, but most of the feedback I get now is positive.
 And my readers seem happy.
 So I’m counting that as a win!

 So let me tell you how I do what I do… (and, yes, there are affiliate links in this post.
 I try to be a good little blogger!)

 The Cameras I Use for Great Blog Photos

 Let me start with my cameras.
 I use two cameras.
 My main one is a Panasonic Lumix FZ1000 that I got before my blog began (thankfully, since I was dead broke when I started).
 I LOVE this camera and I count myself fortunate I had it.
 It does REALLY high quality photography and 4K video.
 Tons of presets mean you really don’t need photography skills to use it.
 It’s still considered a point-and-shoot—it is NOT a DSLR.
 But it’s amazing.
 Truly.
 And I’ve used a lot of cameras in my career.
 My favorite feature has to be the “portrait” mode in the video setting—it makes me look good, even at close up.
 I don’t know how it does it.
 It must be softening the skin textures or something.
 Whatever.
 Love it.

-My other camera is an iPhone 7 Plus (before that, I had an iPhone 5, which was not as good).
+My third camera is an iPhone 7 Plus (before that, I had an iPhone 5, which was not as good).
 It has a 12 MP wide-angle camera and a 12 MP telephoto camera, plus a depth-of-field effect.

 I use my Lumix for most of my videos and my tutorial photos, and anything that needs a really high resolution shot.
 I use my iPhone for quick photos (Facebook photos mostly), quick videos, and anything that needs a strong bokeh effect (bokeh is the depth-of-field effect when your background blurs but whatever is in the foreground is nice and sharp).